Originally published on LinkedIn.

 PillPak’s price for 90 pills of Januvia, which treats type 2 diabetes, is $1,308.
 At CVS in Brooklyn with a prescription discount card, the price would be a little less: $1,279.
 The price at a pharmacy in Canada, available online, is about $387.40.
 At those prices, uninsured Americans save thousands of dollars a year.
 When I write save, that assumes that the uninsured American could afford the medicine locally at all.

 The main argument against importation is that patient safety would be compromised if it was legalized.
-The America (PhRMA), the drug lobby, is that people will fall victim to counterfeit and substandard drugs if they try and order lower-cost medicines online for personal import.
+The Pharmaceutical Researchers and Manufacturers of America (PhRMA), the drug lobby, pushes the narrative that people will fall victim to counterfeit and substandard drugs if they try and order lower-cost medicines online for personal import.
 Most recently, the opioid epidemic and illegal imports of fentanyl from China are used by PhRMA-funded groups to argue against importation.